jhnwu3/FranklinDataRepository/README.md

-# PSOLinux
-PSO - An Implementation of Particle Swarm Optimization, in progress.

 - <insert more contextual info and function here later >

 This is a test repository, mainly used to transport data between and from clusters.
-It's a cheap trick, this repo will eventually be repurposed later on.
+It's a cheap trick, this repo will eventually be repurposed later on or deleted as it has no real purpose outside of bypassing cluster security.